nunuhara/alice-tools/README-ain.md

 ### Editing Text

-First, dump the text using aindump as follows:
+First, dump the text using the following command:

-    aindump -t -o out.txt Rance10.ain
+    alice ain dump -t -o out.txt Rance10.ain

 This will create a file named "out.txt" containing all of the strings/messages in the .ain file, sorted by function.

 The syntax of this file is relatively simple.
-Anything following a ";" character up until the end of a line is considered a comment and ignored by ainedit when the file is read back in.
+Anything following a ";" character up until the end of a line is considered a comment and ignored when the file is read back in.
 Initially all lines are commented out, meaning that this file will cause no change to the output .ain file when given to ainedit.
 To change a line of text, you must first remove the leading ";" character from that line.

 An uncommented line should contain one of the following forms: